Spirals-Team/docker-g5k/README.md

 # docker-g5k
-Docker Grid5000 client (CLI and Go library)
+A tool to create a Docker Swarm cluster for Docker Machine on Grid5000 testbed infrastructure.
+It only support creating and deleting nodes in Docker Machine.

 ## Requirements
 * [Docker](https://www.docker.com/products/overview#/install_the_platform)